ome/omero-figure/README.rst

     $ docker run -ti -e OMEROHOST=YOUR_HOST -p 4080:4080  -v /PATH_TO_GIT_REPO/omero-figure:/home/figure/src figure-devel

-After starting the container, run ``docker ps`` to find the ID of the container.
+After starting the container, run ``docker ps`` in another terminal to find the ID of the container.
 Then run:

 ::